 There is more than one way to violate the duty of putting patients first.
 As a new and different payment model, subscription DPC necessarily presents those who so incline with new and different avenues for gouging.
 But where there is a corrupt will, there will be a corrupt way.

 One DPC thought leader, at least, has recently asserted that subscription-based direct primary care is, in the hands of some, nothing more than a vehicle for venality; Douglas Farrago, author of the best-selling book on DPC, is actively rallying “push back” against what he regards as multiple, insufficiently virtuous iterations of the subscription-based direct primary care model.

 If Dr Farrago is committed to using administrative savings from direct pay to improve patient care, good on him.
 But merely switching from FFS to DPC is not sufficient to make that happen.
 Any PCP operating under any payment model who secures overhead savings or who can merely talk his way into higher rates for his services is free to elect any combination of increased personal compensation, reduced personal effort, or increased patent access.

-In Parts 1 and 2, Brekke exaggerated by three-fold PCP-side and insurer-side administrative cost costs associated with paying for primary care under an insurance model.
-A realistic figure for these elements combined is about 15% or less.
+In Parts 1 and 2, Brekke exaggerated by three-fold both PCP-side and insurer-side administrative cost costs associated with paying for primary care under an insurance model.
+A realistic figure for these two elements combined is about 15% or less.
 In Part 3, Brekke addressed certain cost-increasing behavioral phenomena, but my analysis suggested that, in today’s actual insuarence markets, those factors actually favor the insurance model over DPC.

 In Part 4, Brekke identified theoretical incentives that might lead D-PCPs to do good and FFS-PCPs to do bad, but wholly ignored similar incentives for D-PCPs to do bad and FFS-PCPs to do good.
 Unsurprisingly, either payment model can be abused to extract more money from patients.